iota-community/DAO-Pioneers/session-documents/2021/session-3.md

 **2. Sponsor Proposal**

 After submitting a proposal, it will enter the Unsponsored Proposals section.
-This means someone with shares (which could be you) must Champion the proposal in order for it to be moved to voting.
+This means someone with shares (which could be you) must Champion the proposal for it to be moved to voting.

 Note: You can sponsor your own Proposal, but it is recommended that you have another member sponsor it so they can make sure you have filled out the proposal with the correct information and you get the result you intended for.

-Only members can 'Sponsor' the proposal, sending it to the Queue.
+Only members can 'Sponsor' the proposal, sending it to the queue.

-**3. In Queue**
+**3. In queue**

-Once the proposal has been sponsored it will enter the Queue.
+Once the proposal has been sponsored, it will enter the queue.
 The queue ensures proposals are funneled to voting in an orderly fashion.
-One proposal will go from the queue to the Voting Period in a time-frame specified by the summoners of your DAO.
+One proposal will go from the queue to the Voting Period in a time frame specified by the summoners of your DAO.

 **4. Voting Period**